 These breadsticks were fairly different than my other recipe.
 Obviously, they took longer to make, about an hour and a half.
 Also, these breadsticks were softer and rose more.
 In fact, my kids used them as tiny subrolls for mini meatball subs the next night.
 Having made both types of breadsticks, I can’t say that I favor one more than the other.
 However, I would use each recipe for different purposes.
 If I wanted a breadstick with more crunch that could be served with marinara sauce for dipping, I would make Mary Kate’s Breadsticks.
 If I wanted a tender breadstick that would be served with an infused oil, I would make From Scratch Breadsticks.

 No matter which you choose, you do have one similar result- fresh, hot breadsticks.
+And as far as I am concerned, there is no reason to complain when you have many options for dips and sticks.

 - 1 cup warm water